-- 87 The purpose of the EIA process is to examine likely significant environmental effects arising from a proposed development having regard to a projects nature, size or location.
+- 93 The purpose of the EIA process is to examine likely significant environmental effects arising from a proposed development having regard to a projects nature, size or location.
 Through the EIA process a proper understanding of the interaction between the project and its location should be assessed to determine if the effects on the environment are likely to be significant and can be made acceptable. - Part II Schedule 4 of the Environmental Impact Assessment (Scotland) Regulations 2011 outlines the information which is required to be included in any EIA.
 The content of the submitted ES is considered to meet the requirements of those regulations. - In appraising this planning proposal I have taken into account the information contained in the ES and the comments received from consultation bodies about environmental issues.
 Particular consideration has been given to the mitigation measures which are proposed through the ES and which have been designed to limit the negative environmental effects of development.
+However, as will be noted, the concerns in relation to landscape and visual impacts are considered to be overriding and not capable of effective mitigation through design.

-^{}includes letter of objection from Cllr M Barnacle.
+^{}includes letter of objection from Cllr M Barnacle